 Read the paper.
 I got asked at interviews the current interest rate, and 3 major things in the news this week, for example – some graduates don’t know this stuff! – Graduate

 Finally, the graduates gave tips that helped them (like the one above) and, also, what didn’t help during their job search.
-You can explore these 23 takeaways in a free e-book, Graduate Voices: Job Searching in Your 20s, that includes their full unedited views.
-So, if you want to read the research, complete the pop-up to gain access or email email@example.com for a copy today.
+Explore these 23 takeaways in this free e-book, Graduate Voices: Job Searching in Your 20s, including their full unedited views.

 If you are in your 20s, what’s your experience of job searching?
 How does it feel?
 What helps and hinders?